notvalproate/nya/README.md

 **Steps**
 - Switch to the viewer folder: `cd viewer`
 - Edit the Makefile and replace `SDL_INCLUDE` and `SDL_LIB` with your paths
+- Paste the SDL2.dll into the viewer directory
 - Edit any other parameters to your liking
 - Make the project: `make`
 - Run and test the viewer: `./nyaviewer.exe ../outputs/icon.nya`